A generalization of photon sphere based on escape/capture cone: Outer Dark Horizon and Inner Dark Horizon

 \subsection{Relation to escape and capture cones}

 The escape cone is a useful concept to describe the condition for photons to reach future null infinity.
 In order to explain this concept, we introduce the tetrad basis, $T^\mu$ and $(e_i)^\mu$ with $i=1,2$, and $3$, and the projection tensor $\gamma_{\mu\nu}=g_{\mu\nu}+T_{\mu}T_{\nu}$ onto the three-dimensional spacelike tangent subspace spanned by $(e_i)^\mu$.
-Then, the emission direction in the frame of the photon source is expressed by the vector
+Then, the emission direction in the frame of the photon source is expressed by the tangent null vector $k^\mu$ of a photon

 Since $E^\mu$ is a unit vector, there is the apparent one-to-one correspondence between $E^\mu$ and a point of a unit two-sphere in the tangent subspace, which we call the ``two-sphere of emission directions.''
 For each point on the two-sphere, we can judge whether the corresponding photon escapes to future null infinity or not.
 As a result, the two-sphere is divided into the escape region and the capture region.
-If we connect the central point (that corresponds to the zero vector) and the points on the boundary of these two regions with straight lines, the escape and capture cones appear.
+If we connect the central point of the two-sphere and the points on the boundary of these two regions with straight lines, the escape and capture cones appear.
 Below, we use the words the ``escape cone'' and the ``capture cone'' with the same meanings as the escape region and the capture region on the two-sphere of emission directions, respectively.

 Null geodesics that correspond to the boundary of the escape and capture cones coincide with the future wandering null geodesics defined by Siino \cite{Siino:2019vxh,Siino:2021kep}.
 Since the wandering null geodesics never arrive at future null infinity, the boundary is regarded to belong to the capture cone.
 Therefore, the capture cone is a closed set, while the escape cone is an open set.